 As an incoming freshman, you have the option of participating in a First-Year Interest Group (FIG).
-FIGs create opportunities for connection in smaller communities where students can more easily get to know their peers and professors.
-FIGs -- some of which include a shared residence hall -- consist of one to three courses linked together and taken together by a cohort of students.
+FIGs create smaller communities where students can more easily get to know their peers and professors.
+FIGs -- some of which include a shared residence hall -- consist of one to three courses linked together and taken by a cohort of first-year students.
 When you sign up for a FIG, you get to:

-- Interact with professors who excel at connecting with first-year students.
+Interact with professors who excel at connecting with first-year students.2015 FIGs

 - Business Pre-Major FIG. For students pre-accepted into the Business Department.
 Students take Comp I and two business courses together.

 - Art Pre-Major FIG. For students pre-accepted into the Art Department.
 Students take two to three art foundation courses together.

 - Honors Program.
 For students pre-accepted into the Honors program.
 Students take two courses in common.